Will I have to pay for my care?

 View information about paying for care in a care home.

-I would like information on approved providers and about adult social care spend.
+I would like information on approved providers and adult social care spend

 Do we have to sell our house to pay for care?

-I'm worried about my relative with epilepsy and do not want them to be left on their own.
+I'm worried about my relative with epilepsy and don't want them to be left on their own

-There may be equipment that can assist them.
+There may be equipment that can assist someone with epilepsy.
 You may also want to ask their community pharmacist to review their medication.

 Our family do not agree on the care for our parents.
 Can you help?